Tacky's Revolt: Aftermath

-The movement did not end there, as other rebellions broke out all over Jamaica, many of which were rightly or wrongly attributed to Tacky's cunning and strategy.
-Others learned of Tacky's revolt, which inspired further unrest and disorder throughout the island.
-Self-liberated Africans numbering about 1,200 regrouped in the unsettled mountainous forests in western Jamaica, under the leadership of a self-liberated African who was christened as Wager, but going by his African name of Apongo.
-They attacked eight plantations in Westmoreland Parish and two in Hanover Parish, killing a number of whites.
-Apongo had been a military leader in West Africa before he was captured and taken to Jamaica.
-His enslaver in Jamaica, plantation owner and naval officer Arthur Forrest, was given command of HMS Wager during this time, and subsequently renamed Apongo as Wager; Apongo was then sent by his enslaver to work on a plantation Forrest owned in Westmoreland Parish.
-Apongo organised a rebellion, which began on 7 April 1760, and went on until October of the following year.
-Vincent Brown argues that Apongo's rebellion in western Jamaica was more significant than Tacky's uprising in St Mary.
-According to Thomas Thistlewood, an enslaver (known for his invention of his own form of torture, brutality & serial rape in western Jamaica who kept a diary, Apongo was a "prince in Guinea", who paid homage to the King of Dahomey.
-Thistlewood claimed that Apongo was "surprised and took prisoner when hunting, and sold for a slave."
-Vincent Brown argues that Apongo may have been a war chief of Dahomey, or a coastal headman with a troubled relationship with British traders.

 The organized liberation movements ("rebellions") of Tacky and Apongo continued to inspire uprisings during the decade of the 1760s, with the authorities in Spanish Town discovering another conspiracy in 1764.
 In 1765, an uprising in St Mary resulted in rebels setting the Whitehall estate of Zachary Bayly on fire.
 The revolt was led by Abruco, who was given the slave name of Blackwall, and had been acquitted for his role in Tacky's Revolt of 1760 for lack of evidence.
 Several white plantation workers were killed, but when Bayly led his militia against the rebels, and killed several of them, other rebels committed suicide.
 This time around, Abruco was condemned to be burnt alive, while other rebels were hanged or transported and sold.